Periodic solution and asymptotic stability for the magnetohydrodynamic equations with inhomogeneous boundary condition: Introduction

 \section{Introduction}

-In several situations the motion of incompressible electrical conducting fluid can be modelled by the magnetohydrodynamic(MHD) equations, which correspond to the Navier-Stokes (NS) equations coupled to the Maxwell equations.
-This system of equations plays an important role in various applications, for example in phenomenons related to the plasma behavior \cite {alfven} and stochastic dynamics \cite{Vasilev}.
+From many decades is consolidated the awareness that the motion of incompressible electrical conducting fluid can be modeled by the magnetohydrodynamic(MHD) equations, which correspond to the Navier-Stokes (NS) equations coupled to the Maxwell equations.
+This system of equations plays an important role in various applications, for example in phenomenons related to the plasma behavior \cite {alfven}, heat conductivity and nematic liquid crystal flows \cite{Gala-1}-\cite{Gala-4}, stochastic dynamics \cite{Vasilev}.
 In the case when the MHD equations have periodic boundary conditions these equations play an important role in MHD generators \cite{Mitchner}.
 Also, these boundary conditions can be considered in the tasks related with processes of the cooling nuclear reactors.